AriFordsham/GHCWiki/design/build-system.md

   version of Cabal into the GHC build system manually, rather than mirroring the Cabal HEAD.

-- The makefile-generation stuff (which Duncan dislikes) can be removed from Cabal itself.
-  In effect, it now lives in `cabal-bin.hs`.
+- The makefile-generation stuff (which Duncan dislikes) can be removed from Cabal itself by the Cabal crew at their leisure.
+In effect, that code now lives in `cabal-bin.hs`.

 - libraries/Makefile puts a GNUmakefile into each library subdir, with identical contents, something like